ahampriyanshu/ahampriyanshu.github.io/_tutorials/generating-sitemap-jekyll-custom-priority.md

   caption: "sitemap.xml"
 ---

-1. Create a new file `sitemap.xml` in the base folder of your project.
+1. Create a new file `sitemap.xml` in the root of your folder.

-2. Copy-Paste the following contetnt into the newly create file and fine tune it according to your needs.
-Here, we are hard coding a sitemap file and then using two for loops to render urls for the posts and then the site's page.
+2. Copy-&-paste the following content into the newly created file and fine tune it according to your needs.
+Here, we are using two for loops to render `<url>` , the first for the posts, and the second for the site's pages.

 ```xml
 {%raw%}